AEROS BASEBALL CARDS

 Top players included stars like Ted Williams, Stan Musial, Bob Feller, and Jackie Robinson in his 2nd year playing after breaking the color barrier.

-Read also: 6 TOPPS BASEBALL CARDS
+Read also: PLACES TO SELL YOUR BASEBALL CARDS

 Rookies featured included future Hall of Famers Roy Campanella, Monte Irvin, and Willie Mays in his first MLB season.